University of Rochester

 Research Locations: Taylor Glacier

 The objective of this project is to continue the use of the Taylor Glacier ice ablation area for paleoenvironmental studies and to expand the understanding of the surface-ice stratigraphy.
-Researchers will examine the methane record, cosmogenic 14C, variations of CO2, nitrous oxide and their isotopes, and will continue age mapping of the ice.
+Researchers will examine the methane record, cosmogenic 14C, variations of carbon dioxide, nitrous oxide and their isotopes, and will continue age mapping of the ice.
 In addition, they will conduct pilot studies of new tracers, filter meltwater for extraterrestrial dust and organic material, and perform on-site methane isotopic analyses.

 Field Season Overview: